 What to do when you don’t know what to do for your Shih Tzu

 What to do…when you don’t know what to do.
 All those symptoms should fit some illness, right?
 Some things are fairly easy to correct by yourself with the right amount of knowledge about your breed.
 Here I can only “help” and I won’t try to diagnose any situation.

 Clearly, it is best to call your local veterinarian ASAP!
 Better to be safe than sorry goes along with that visit to your vet.
 Some things are fairly common and easy to treat, and some things only a vet can tell you what’s wrong.
 When the pup has what sounds like a dry throat, with gasping and dry coughing, our first thought could be a kennel cough, but it may be the pup has swallowed something.
 If you can’t get to a vet quick enough, use some children’s cough syrup… but do go to the vet as soon as you can.

 When the pup has a tough time pooping, clean the butt thoroughly and cut away the hair near the butt.
 Also, a little mineral oil inserted with a syringe up the butt helps to move the bowels.
 If it continues, see your vet.

-The larger the Shih Tzu or Shih Poo…the less problems occur.
-With the smaller ones hypoglycemia can happen rapidly.
+The larger the Shih Tzu or Shih Poo…the fewer problems occur.
+With the smaller ones, hypoglycemia can happen rapidly.
 Temperature changes can affect the smaller Shih Tzu more than the larger ones.
 You should have some vitamin paste in your puppy medicine cabinet for such emergencies.